-The Group's exposure to interest rate risk arises principally from its bank borrowing and other secured borrowing, which carry an interest rate margin over Base Rate.
-Future changes in these rates will affect the interest cost to the group.
-These rates would need to rise significantly to have a material effect on the interest cost.
-A one percentage point movement in the Bank of England Base Rate would have approximately £34,000 (2014: £7,000) impact on the monthly interest rate charge.
+During the period under review all bank borrowings and other secured facilities, which carry an interest rate margin over Base Rate, were repaid.
+As such the Group has no current exposure to changes in the Bank of England base rate, and a one percentage point movement in the Bank of England Base Rate would have approximately £nil (2015: £34,000) impact on the monthly interest rate charge.